nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

       * C-GET: transfer syntaxes are negotiated by each sop classes according to a configuration file
       * WADO-URI: required a WADO server (C-Find + WADO retrieve)
     * Calling Node (only with DICOM archive): select the adapted calling DICOM node
-    * More options: allows to open the preferences to configure the DICOM nodes
+    * More options: allows you to open the preferences to configure the DICOM nodes
   * On Search Criteria tab:
   ![Thumbnails](/tuto/dicom-import-search.png?classes=shadow&width=700px)
   <br>